Aliases for AR Gene

 Previous HGNC Symbols for AR Gene

 The androgen receptor gene is more than 90 kb long and codes for a protein that has 3 major functional domains: the N-terminal domain, DNA-binding domain, and androgen-binding domain.
 The protein functions as a steroid-hormone activated transcription factor.
 Upon binding the hormone ligand, the receptor dissociates from accessory proteins, translocates into the nucleus, dimerizes, and then stimulates transcription of androgen responsive genes.
 This gene contains 2 polymorphic trinucleotide repeat segments that encode polyglutamine and polyglycine tracts in the N-terminal transactivation domain of its protein.
 Expansion of the polyglutamine tract from the normal 9-34 repeats to the pathogenic 38-62 repeats causes spinal bulbar muscular atrophy (Kennedy disease).
 Mutations in this gene are also associated with complete androgen insensitivity (CAIS).
 Two alternatively spliced variants encoding distinct isoforms have been described. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AR Gene

 AR (Androgen Receptor) is a Protein Coding gene.
 Diseases associated with AR include androgen insensitivity, partial, with or without breast cancer and spinal and bulbar muscular atrophy of kennedy.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is NR3C1.